idle-org/DiscordHelper/README.md

 # SpideyDetector
-A python script to detect whether your discord was infected
+A python script to detect whether your discord was infected.